Distributionally Robust Policy Learning via Adversarial Environment Generation: Experiments

-\textbf{Task and environment specification.} A robot arm needs to pick up an object placed at a fixed location in the PyBullet simulator \citep{coumans2021}.
+\textbf{Task and environment specification.} A robot arm needs to pick up an object placed at a fixed location in the PyBullet simulator \cite{coumans2021}.
 Before executing the grasp, the robot receives a heightmap image from an overhead camera and decides the 3D positions and yaw orientation of the grasp.
-We consider an environment $E$ as an object, and two types of objects are used: (1) 2D objects: objects extruded from 2D primitives including rectangles, ellipses, and triangles; (2) 3D objects: diverse synthetic 3D objects from the 3DNet \citep{wohlkinger20123dnet} and ShapeNetCore \citep{chang2015shapenet} dataset.
+We consider an environment $E$ as an object, and diverse synthetic 3D objects from the 3DNet \cite{wohlkinger20123dnet} dataset are used for training.
 Policies trained in simulation with synthetic data are also transferred to a real setup (Fig. \ref{fig:grasp-hardware}).
-To simplify the task, objects are not colored and RGB image information is not used.

-\textbf{Control policy training.} We follow the off-policy Q learning from \citep{zeng2018learning}.
+\textbf{Control policy training.} We follow the off-policy Q learning from \cite{zeng2018learning}.
 The Q function is modeled as a fully convolutional network (FCN) that maps a heightmap image to a pixel-wise prediction of success of executing the grasp at the corresponding 2D location.
 The heightmap image is rotated into six different orientations (30 degree interval) and stacked as input to the network.
 The pixel with the highest value across the six output maps is used as the 2D position and yaw orientation of the grasp.
 The grasp height is chosen as $3$ centimeters lower than the height value at the picked pixel.
 The friction coefficient is fixed as $0.3$.
 The reward function is either 0 or 1 based on whether the object is successfully lifted.
+Due to the use of fully convolutional network and multiple grasp orientations, the cost of an object is invariant to its position and orientation.

 \textbf{DRAGEN training.} The training dataset of object meshes is embedded in the low-dimensional latent vector space of an autoencoder.
 Generative modeling for 3D object meshes is more involved than that for images.
-The encoder is a PointNet network \citep{qi2017pointnet} that encodes objects from sampled 3D points on their surfaces.
-The decoder follows recent work in learning continuous signed distance functions (SDF, distance of a spatial point to the closest surface) for shape representation \citep{park2019deepsdf, kleineberg2020adversarial}: it maps the pair of a query 3D location and latent variable to the SDF value at that location.
-After querying the SDF at many points, the mesh can be rasterized via the Marching cubes algorithm \citep{lorensen1987marching}.
+The encoder is a PointNet network \cite{qi2017pointnet} that encodes objects from sampled 3D points on their surfaces.
+The decoder follows recent work in learning continuous signed distance functions (SDF, distance of a spatial point to the closest surface) for shape representation \cite{park2019deepsdf, kleineberg2020adversarial}: it maps the pair of a query 3D location and latent variable to the SDF value at that location.
+After querying the SDF at many points, the mesh can be rasterized via the Marching cubes algorithm.

 Training the cost predictor requires a continuous cost for the objects to allow for gradient ascent in the latent space.
 We assign the cost of an object between $[0,1]$ based on the minimum friction coefficient among $[0.10,0.55]$ needed for a successful grasp (lower value corresponds to lower cost).